Elysia Crampton + Russell E.L. Butler

 Conjuring history, myth, and dream while deftly collaging the sonic trappings of a world in flux, Crampton’s electronic compositions are ranging emotional narratives that seek reconstitution and sovereignty.

-Opening the show will be Oakland-based synth artist and techno producer Russell E.L.
+Opening the show was Oakland-based synth artist and techno producer Russell E.L.
 Butler.
-Exploring themes of transplantation, evolution, and healing, Butler dedicated their recent EP I’m Dropping Out of Life to the “black, brown, trans, queer, and gay folks of Oakland,” especially those who tragically died in the December Ghost Ship art collective fire.
+Exploring themes of transplantation, evolution, and healing, Butler dedicated their recent EP I’m Dropping Out of Life to the “black, brown, trans, queer, and gay folks of Oakland,” especially those who tragically died in the December 2016 Ghost Ship art collective fire.